 Most of the attractions were very cheap.
 I didn’t spend more than 500 yen per museum or temple.
 In Kyoto, there’s a temple pass that gives you unlimited transportation and access to the temples for 1,200 yen.
 It’s a good deal, considering you’re probably going to see a lot of museums in Kyoto.
 Osaka and Tokyo had similar passes for their attractions.

 Overall, I found these passes to be the best way to save money on temples, museums, and other attractions.
 Additionally, there are many free gardens, temples, and parks!
 I hardly spent any money on attractions while I was in Japan.

 How much do you need?

-Japan has an image of being one of the most expensive countries in the world and if you are staying in hotels, eating out and traveling around a lot, it can be.
+Japan has an image of being one of the most expensive countries in the world, and if you’re staying in hotels, eating out, and traveling around a lot, it can be.
 You can easily spend over $200 USD per day by traveling that way.
 However, I don’t think a trip to Japan needs to be that expensive.

 Staying in a hostel, buying a rail pass, eating relatively cheap food, and visiting a few attractions will cost around $100 USD per day.
-A 21 day trip would cost at least $2,100 USD (plus flight).
-For that much money you can go to Asia for months!
+A 21-day trip would cost at least $2,100 USD (plus flight).
+For that much money, you can go to Southeast Asia for months!

 Instead, by utilizing the tips above, I think you can get by on $70–75 USD per day.
-This would mean more bus travel, a (very) limited amount of sushi, only cheap restaurants, and the occasional night Couchsurfing (or another method for free accommodation).
+This would mean more bus travel, a (very) limited amount of sushi, only cheap restaurants, and the occasional night Couchsurfing (or other free accommodation).

-To me budget travel is value travel.
-Japan is never going to be as inexpensive a destination as Cambodia, Ukraine, or Peru, but there are ways to save money in every place in the world and Japan has plenty.
-The country will never cost $20 USD per day but it also doesn’t need to cost hundreds.
+To me, budget travel is value travel.
+Japan is never going to be as cheap a destination as Cambodia, Ukraine, or Peru, but there are ways to save money in every place in the world and Japan has plenty.
+The country will never cost $20 USD per day, but it also doesn’t need to cost hundreds.